Posts

 If you're new to C# programming, you've probably wondered: "When should I use a class, record, or struct?"
 This comprehensive guide will explain everything you need to know about these three fundamental types in C#, plus show you the amazing world of pattern matching with switch statements.
 What Are These Types Anyway?
 Think of C# types as different containers for your data and behavior: Class : Like a blueprint for complex objects (houses, cars, people) Record : Like a form with pre-filled information (student records, invoices) Struct : Like a simple container for basic data (coordinates, colors) Understanding the Basics What is a Class?
 A class is a reference type that lives on the heap.
 It's perfect for complex objects that need to change over time and can inherit from other classes. public class Person { public string FirstName { get; set; } public string LastName { get; set; } public int Age { get; set; } public Person(...

-What is the Actor Model?
+Part 1 - What is the Actor Model?
 A Complete Guide for C# Developers

 Image